 ” When they are happy, they cannot keep it.
 It will show – in their words and in their faces.
 You are sure to feel it. “

 They will say, I will come back here for sure.
 Some of them would even book their stay for the next year right then and there.
 Some guests, after their first night, they would say, I am never staying at a hotel again.
-Or some of them will write back to us after a few days, and they will say, we cannot stop talking about you!
+Or some of them will write back to us after a few days, and will say, we cannot stop talking about you!
 We keep on talking about our stay there every day with everyone we meet!

 More about the interviewee

 Ramita Promdet, more known to us as ‘Jah’, has been in Thailand’s hospitality industry for more than a decade and since 2014, she has been serving as villa manager for Villa Sangkachai.
-When she is not entertaining guests or doing paperwork in her office, Jah likes to travel and spending time with her family.
+When she is not entertaining guests or doing paperwork in her office, Jah likes to travel and spend time with her family.

-Learn more about Villa Sangkachai, a 4-bedroom hilltop property located in an ultra exclusive villa estate in Koh Samui.
+Learn more about Villa Sangkachai, a 4-bedroom hilltop property located in an ultra-exclusive villa estate in Koh Samui.